mapzen/documentation/src-tangram-new/styles-overview.md

 ![tangram-wed mar 30 2016 21-59-05 gmt-0400 edt](https://cloud.githubusercontent.com/assets/16733/14163364/a9429a10-f6c2-11e5-81c7-c0561e5919be.png)

-### Multiple Raster Samplers
+#### Multiple Raster Samplers

 This example shows the use of two raster samplers in the same rendering style.
-First, sources are defined for Stamen's Watercolor and Toner tiles.
+First, sources are defined for Stamens Watercolor and Toner tiles.
 To make them both available in the same rendering `style`, the watercolor source is attached as the second sampler for the toner source.

 A simple `style` that does a 50/50 blend of the two samplers is then defined.
 Finally, the toner source is drawn with the blend style.